-Three generations of unexposed descendents were neurologically impacted by their mother’s exposure to anti-depressive medication.
+Three generations of unexposed descendents saw neurological impacts from their mother’s exposure to anti-depressive medication.
 Prozac and pregnancy may be a dangerous combination.

 The prevalence of depression in pregnant women has physicians concerned.
 Currently available treatments include selective serotonin reuptake inhibitor (SSRI), such as fluoxetine (Prozac), which crosses the placenta.
 The effects on the developing fetus could potentially be very significant.
-Prozac and pregnancy is a combination that needs to be carefully considered.
+We need to carefully consider the combination of Prozac and pregnancy.

 A recent study raised the alarm for anti-depressive medications and the developing fetus.
 The findings were published in PNAS at the end of December, 2018, and used zebrafish as the animal model.
 This animal is routinely used in neurodevelopmental research.
 The zebra fish works because it is a vertebrate species with a high physiological and genetic similarity to humans.
 It is also easy to genetically manipulate.

-When the zebra fish were exposed to Prozac at a critical stage of development, not only was the offspring negatively impacted, but this influence of low cortisol levels extended to three generations of unexposed descendants!
+When the scientists exposed zebra fish to Prozac at a critical stage of development, not only did their offspring see a negative impact, but, this influence of low cortisol levels effects three generations of unexposed descendants!

 The key negative outcome was a reduction in cortisol levels and signaling, which are crucial for both neurodevelopment, and fetal development in general.
 The deficits were more pronounced in males than females.
-To further explore the possible mechanism of such effects, researchers found that the genes responsible for cortisol synthesis were significantly downregulated in three generations of fish following maternal exposure to Prozac.
+To further explore the possible mechanism of such effects, researchers examined the genes responsible for cortisol synthesis.
+They found they significantly downregulate in three generations of fish following maternal exposure to Prozac.

-SSRIs typically reduce cortisol levels that tend to be elevated due to chronic stress or trauma.
+SSRIs typically reduce cortisol levels that elevate due to chronic stress or trauma.
 High cortisol levels have been found to increase the gene coding for serotonin transporters, and thus increase the rate of serotonin uptake, thereby reducing brain levels of serotonin and causing depression.

-Cortisol is called the “stress hormone.”
-It is, however, a very important hormone in the body for regulating immune functioning, metabolism, and give neurological benefits such as better memory retention.
+Scientists call cortisol the “stress hormone.”
+It is, however, a very important hormone in the body.
+Cortisol regulates immune functioning, metabolism, and gives neurological benefits such as memory retention.

 Do Cannabinoids For Depression Carry The Same Risk?